PioChoBia/PioChoBia/README.md

 - 👀 I’m interested in programing.
 - 🌱 I’m currently learning C#.
 - 💞️ I’m looking to collaborate on help.
 I created a simple calculator for a mobile phone.
 Now I working, see last project.
-- 📫 How to reach me - simply write pio.cho.bia@gmail.com
+- 📫 How to reach me.
+It is very simply.
+Write pio.cho.bia@gmail.com .
+- Thanks

 <!---
 PioChoBia/PioChoBia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.